-- Does it have regard to national policy and the Wales Spatial Plan? - Does it have regard to Well-being Goals? - Does it have regard to the Welsh National Marine Plan? - Is it consistent with regional plans, strategies and utility programmes? - Is it compatible with the plans of neighbouring authorities? - Does it reflect the Single Integrated Plan (SIP) or the National Park Management Plan (NPMP)?
+- Does it have regard to national policy and the Wales Spatial Plan (now superseded by Future Wales: The National Plan 2040)? - Does it have regard to Well-being Goals? - Does it have regard to the Welsh National Marine Plan? - Is it consistent with regional plans, strategies and utility programmes? - Is it compatible with the plans of neighbouring authorities? - Does it reflect the Single Integrated Plan (SIP) or the National Park Management Plan (NPMP)?